 Apt.
 3 by Ezra Jack Keats

 For those who recognize Ezra Jack Keats from The Snowy Day, this is a much darker version of that world.
-Two brothers live in a gloomy apartment building that is full of noises including arguing, yelling, crying, but also mysterious and beautiful music.
+Two brothers live in a gloomy apartment building that is full of noises including arguing, yelling, and crying, but also mysterious and beautiful music.
 Undaunted, the brothers search for the music when a sharp voice startles them.
 They are in a blind man’s apartment, worried that they will be accused of stealing milk.
-Instead, the man knows them from sounds they make which reveal their secrets.
+Instead, the man knows them from the sounds they make which reveal their secrets.
 In turn, he shares these secrets via his harmonica … the source of that beautiful music!
 This is the beginning of their friendship. [picture book, ages 4 and up]

 Granny Torrelli Makes Soup by Sharon Creech

 12-year-old Rosie has grown up with her best friend Bailey.
 He’s been seeing impaired since birth, and Rosie always wants to help, even if it isn’t appropriate.
 But it’s not all one-sided.
 When Rosie is bullied by mean girls who hit her with books, Bailey comes to her rescue.
 Rosie has been working on a secret for a year, learning Braille to surprise Bailey.
 When he isn’t pleased, Rosie is hurt and angry.
-With homemade soup that she makes with grandmother, Rosie fixes the temporary rift with Bailey.
+With homemade soup that she makes with her grandmother, Rosie fixes the temporary rift with Bailey.

 Now there is an issue with a new girl who also wants to learn Braille to impress handsome Bailey.
-Granny Torrelli is the ultimate wise Italian grandmother, nonna, who knows that good food and storytelling will fix all ills.
+Granny Torrelli is the ultimate wise Italian grandmother, Nonna, who knows that good food and storytelling will fix all ills.
 Granny Torrelli has had a similar experience, and she tells her own story as she, Rosie, and Bailey make pasta and sauce from scratch together.
 It’s a multi-day endeavor and by the end, the pasta party has set things right.
 In fact, the experience has made Rosie a little wiser and her world a little bigger.
-This book reads as easily and pleasantly as sitting down to the warmth and love of a homemade Italian dinner that only a grandmother could make. [chapter book, ages 8 and up]
+This book reads as easily and pleasantly as sitting down to the warmth and love of a homemade Italian dinner that only a grandmother could make. [middle grade, ages 8 and up]

 A Blind Guide to Stinkville by Beth Vrabel

-Fans of The Seven Wonders of Sassafras Springs by Betty Birney will love this similarly themed book about discovering the stories from individuals that give a small town its heart.
+Fans of The Seven Wonders of Sassafras Springs by Betty Birney will love this similarly themed book about discovering the stories of individuals that give a small town its heart.
 In this case, 12-year-old Alice has moved to Sinkville (a.k.a.
 Stinkville due to the bad odor from the paper mill that permeates the town) with her family.
 Her albinism also affects her vision, and her family grapples with this newest change.
 Her mother battles depression, her father works all the time, and her brother has difficulty adjusting.
 As Alice makes new friends, she wants to show everyone, including her parents who want to send her to a special school for the blind, that her blindness doesn’t define or limit her.
-It’s through the Sinkville Essay contest that Alice will discover that everyone is connected and that there is more good than bad that defines this town that is beginning to feel like home. [chapter book, ages 8 and up]
+It’s through the Sinkville Essay contest that Alice will discover that everyone is connected and that there is more good than bad that defines this town that is beginning to feel like home. [middle grade, ages 8 and up]

 A Dog Called Homeless by Sarah Lean

 The voice in this book is not as strong as Granny Torrelli Makes Soup and A Blind Guide to Stinkville and it’s not necessarily because the protagonist simply stops talking.
 The plot is a little complicated which makes the story less of a draw for readers who need to be pulled into a story immediately.
 Cally Fisher’s family is grieving after the death of her mother a year ago, and now the repercussions are unsettling the family.
 Cally sees ghosts and stops talking.
 Her father sells the house, moves the family to an apartment, and won’t talk about her mother.
 Cally’s new neighbor’s son, Sam, is blind and partially deaf.
 He helps her pursue a dog called cared for by Jed, a homeless man.
 In the end, the dog is the key to the family’s healing.
 It’s complicated.
 It’s a tough year.
-But a death in the family is like that. [chapter book, ages 8 and up]
+But a death in the family is like that. [middle grade, ages 8 and up]

 From Ms. Yingling Reads: